 It’s the weekend and the perfect time to give this delicious, easy casserole a try.
 You’ll start the day off very satisfied.
-It taste pretty decadent even though it’s low in calories, fat and even gluten-free!
+It taste pretty decadent even though it’s low in calories and fat!
 Each slice has just 151 calories, 5 grams of fat and only 3 Weight Watchers FreeStyle SmartPoints.
 It freezes great so you can enjoy a slice even on the busiest weekday mornings.

 Prep Time: 20 minutes

 Ingredients for Quiche:

 2 cups frozen hash brown potatoes (not thawed) diced not shredded, see shopping tips